vesoft-inc/nebula-dashboard/CONTRIBUTING.md

-## Nebula Graph Dashboard Contributing Guide
+## NebulaGraph Dashboard Contributing Guide
-Thank you for being interested in contributing to Nebula Graph Dashboard.
+Thank you for being interested in contributing to NebulaGraph Dashboard.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines

 A high level overview of tools used: